KrashKartMedia/plugins-admin-bar/readme.txt

 = Does this work with Multisite? =

 Yes.
-If you're on mutisite, add new plugin link takes you to the newtowrk admin install page.
+If you're on multisite, add new plugin link takes you to the network admin install page.
 Same for the edit plugins.

+= Why doesnt the plugins menu item show for site admins of a subdomain/subfoler site? =

+There is an option in the Network Settings where a network admin (Super Admin) has to select the option to show the plugins menu in the left naviagtion bar for admins of a single Multisite site.

 == Installation ==